Community Life

 How is our county doing?

-The majority of commuters in Essex County drove alone to work in 2017-21 (80%), followed by 9% who carpooled, 5% who used public transportation and 6% who biked, walked, or used other means.
+The majority of commuters in Essex County drove alone to work in 2020-24 (81%), followed by 9% who carpooled, 6% who biked, walked, or used other means, and 4% who used public transportation.
 This was similar to the nation.
-Compared to Essex, Massachusetts had a somewhat lower rate of driving to work alone (75%) and a higher share of people who used public transportation (9%).
+Compared to Essex, Massachusetts had a somewhat lower rate of driving to work alone (75%) and a higher share of people who used public transportation (8%).

-From 2000 to 2017-21, Essex County had a slight increase in its shares of commuters who biked, walked or used other means (2 percentage points) and a slight decrease in those who drove alone and those that carpooled (1 percentage point each).
+From 2010-14 to 2020-24, Essex County had a 1 percentage point increase in its shares of commuters who carpooled and drove alone, and a 2 percentage point decrease in those who road public transportation.

 How do we compare to similar counties?

-There were notably lower rates of driving alone in Westchester, NY (62%) and Middlesex, MA (72%) and substantially higher rates of public transportation use in both counties (23% and 12%, respectively).
+There were notably lower rates of driving alone in Westchester, NY (62%) and Middlesex, MA (72%) and substantially higher rates of public transportation use in both counties (21% and 10%, respectively).
 This likely reflects the availability of more robust public transportation in these counties.
-Compared to Essex, Lake, IL had a slightly higher rate of driving alone (82%) and slightly lower rates of using public transit or walking, biking and other means (both at 4%).
+Compared to Essex, Lake, IL had a slightly higher rate of driving alone (82%) and slightly lower rates of using public transit or walking, biking and other means (4% and 3%, respectively).

 Notes about the data